 4. Recognize the dynamics of your team

 As a coach, you surely do not want to assign people to projects that do not get along.
 If this is unavoidable, assist them in establishing common ground.
 Ultimately, your objective is to maximize the value of the company.
-It all comes down to effective coaching.
+It all comes down to effective coaching action plan.
 Success is highly improbable if you are unwilling to spend your time, energy, and abilities coaching an individual.

 5. As much art as science